Stochastic intrinsic gradient flows on the Wasserstein space: Diffusion processes on Wasserstein spaces

-A positive Radon measure $m$ on $(E,\B(E))$ is called smooth if any $\EE$-exceptional set is a $m$-nullset and there is a nest $\{F_k\}_k$ of compact sets such that $m(F_k)<\infty$ for all $k$.
-The Revuz correspondence (see \cite[Thm.~2.4]{MR92}) describes a one-to-one assignment between the class all smooth measures $m$ and positive continuous additive functionals ${(A_t)}_{t\geq 0}$.
+A positive Radon measure $m$ on $(E,\B(E))$ is called smooth if any $\EE$-exceptional set is a $m$-nullset and there is an $\EE$-nest $\{F_k\}_k$ of compact sets such that $m(F_k)<\infty$ for all $k$.
+The Revuz correspondence (see \cite[Chap.~VI, Thm.~2.4]{MR92}, \cite[Thm's.~5.1.3 \& 5.1.4]{FOT11}, \cite[Thm.~4.1.1]{CF}) describes a one-to-one assignment between the family of smooth measures $m$ and the family of positive continuous additive functionals.